 - Switch off the flame and let the mixture cool to the room temperature.

-- Blend the mixture to smooth puree, garnish with cheese and cilantro, and serve immediately.
+- Once cooled, blend the mixture to smooth puree, garnish with cheese and cilantro, and serve immediately.

 2. Bellows, A. Clark, and R. Moore, Introducing Solid Foods to Infants; Colorado State University